This is your professional bulletin. We need your support by writing and submitting articles for publication.

 When writing an article, select a topic relevant to Army MI professionals.

 Our goals are to spark discussion and add to the professional knowledge of the MI Corps and the intelligence community.
 Articles about current operations, TTPs, and equipment and training are always welcome as are lessons learned, historical perspectives, problems and solutions, and short “quick tips” on better employment of equipment and personnel.
 Explain how your unit has broken new ground, give helpful advice on a specific topic, or discuss how new technology will change the way we operate.
 We are also interested in articles focused on specific threats the United States may confront in future operating environments.

 When submitting articles to MIPB, please consider the following:

-- Feature articles, in most cases, should be under 3,000 words, double-spaced with normal margins without embedded graphics.
+- Feature articles, in most cases, should be between 2,000 and 4,000 words, double-spaced with normal margins without embedded graphics.

 - We cannot guarantee we will publish all submitted articles, and in rare cases, it may take up to a year to publish some articles.

 - Although MIPB targets quarterly themes, you do not need to write your article specifically to that theme.
 We publish non-theme articles in most issues.

 - Please do not include any personally identifiable information (PII) in your article or biography.

 - All submissions become property of MIPB and may be released to other government agencies or nonprofit organizations for reprint upon request.